September 11th Commission Fast Facts

 April 13, 2004 - Former FBI Director Louis Freeh, Former Attorney General Janet Reno and current Attorney General John Ashcroft testify at the tenth public hearing.
 Former acting FBI Director Thomas Pickard and J. Cofer Black, former head of the CIA's counterterrorism center, also testify.

-April 14, 2004 - CIA Director George Tenet and FBI Direct Robert Mueller testify in separate public sessions.
+April 14, 2004 - CIA Director George Tenet and FBI Director Robert Mueller testify in separate public sessions.

-April 29, 2004 - President George W. Bush and Vice President Dick Cheney meet with the 9/11 Commission from 9:30 a.m. until 12:40 p.m., in the Oval Office at the White House.
+April 29, 2004 - President Bush and Vice President Cheney meet with the 9/11 Commission from 9:30 a.m. until 12:40 p.m., in the Oval Office at the White House.
 The President and Vice President answer questions but are not under oath.
 The meeting is not officially recorded.
 Two members of the White House counsel's staff are allowed to take notes during the session, as are the commission members.

 May 19, 2004 - Former New York City Mayor Rudy Giuliani and former director of New York City's Office of Emergency Management Jerry Hauer testify before the 9/11 Commission.